 We don't have exact figure and can only state to the best of our knowledge that thousands of companies exist only in the EU that employ UV Technology based on mercury lamps.
 Some of them rely to up to 100% on the availability of mercury lamps (e.g., lamp manufacturers, power supply manufacturers, quartz suppliers, UV measuring device manufacturers, printers and coaters and many more).
-As mentioned, our core business is the production of UV Lamps.
-The missing renewal of the exemption would ultimately threaten the survival of our company and have a devastating impact on the majority of our customers.
+As mentioned, our core business is the selling of UV curable inks and Lamps.
+The missing renewal of the exemption would ultimately threaten the decoration/ packaging/ label supply chain in every industry and have a devastating impact on the survival of majority of our printer customers.
+Industry players outside the EU gain a significant competitive and price advantage, as they can continue to produce their products with the same efficiency and with the same technology.